Poseidon’s Reliability Promise – Pay More Don’t Get More: Looking Back to 2015

 Under the latest term sheet that price will be up to about $1.8 billion in the first 15 years of the 50-year-contract versus about $700 million if OCWD bought the same amount of imported water.

 This chart shows that OCWD’s imported water purchases will decline by the amount of desalinated water it would buy from Poseidon (56,000 AF) for no net gain.
 (150,000 AF minus 56,000 AF.
-See above chart) To see a larger version of this chart click it once.
-When it opens in a new URL, click it again.
+See above chart).

 Speaking to the Huntington Beach Coordinating Council last March, Green made the questionable claim that by 2035 Orange County would need 90,000 acre feet of new water yearly to meet the needs of its growing population and that even Poseidon’s water wouldn’t be enough.

-Pointing to charts prepared by OCWD staff, Green said, “Even if were to buy all of the 56,000 acre feet [as required by Poseidon], we would still need to buy imported water.
+Pointing to charts prepared by OCWD staff, Green said, “Even if we were to buy all of the 56,000 acre feet [as required by the proposed Poseidon contract], we would still need to buy imported water.
 So, we are always looking for sources that are reliable and sustainable that nobody can cut, [that] nobody can reduce how much we can use.”

 But, mathematically speaking, the Poseidon project will not add a single drop of water to OCWD’s supply, nor will it add reliability to it.

 That’s because Poseidon’s desalination plant must receive $475 per acre foot, or $400 million, in public subsidies for 15 years in order to keep its prices artificially lower (but still much higher than imported water) and to please its Wall Street investors.

 Without the public subsidy the “privately funded” (Poseidon’s words) project will not be built, say Poseidon CEOs.

 That subsidy, if it comes, would be paid for by all of southern California’s water ratepayers with money funneled through the MET’s Local Resources Program.